 The Dvorak Zine The Dvorak Simplified Keyboard Layout

-The Zine Type DV Now DV stuff DV Info DV International About
+The Zine Type DV Now DV Info DV International About DV blog

-Then, in 2005 Alec was brainstorming with fellow Comics artist Aaron Renier who suggested that Alec create a small zine about "something he really cared about."
+Then, in 2005 a friend suggested to Alec that he create a small zine about "something he really cared about."
 Alec immediately knew what he would do: "Of course!
-We'll use the power of COMICS to promote Dvorak!"
+We'll use the power of COMICS to promote DVORAK!"
 Alec recruited Frunch and GCB and the trio began to develop, research and revise a script for the zine.
-Alec spent the spring of 2005 drawing and inking the Zine while Frunch and GCB helped with research and the design of this companion website.
+Alec spent the spring of 2005 drawing and inking the zine while Frunch and GCB started working on this companion website.

-DVzine.org was immediately featured on Slashdot.org, and garnered over 30,000 hits in just a few days, until our server crashed.
+Upon its launch, DVzine.org was immediately featured on Slashdot.org, and garnered over 30,000 hits in just a few hours, until our server crashed.
 In 2007 we were also featured on BoingBoing.net which caused a similar influx of interest.

 ALEC